 Arthur moved quietly in the direction of the screams.
-His arm and side were wet where the bullet had struck him, and it was getting harder to keep his footing, but he knew he was getting close now.
+His arm and side were wet where the bullet had struck him, and it was getting harder to keep his footing, but he understood he was getting close now.
 The voices were louder and the words more recognizable.

 Arthur had witnessed a few different rituals in his time, though nothing like this.
 It was too practiced and too precise, which meant whoever they were calling out to expected perfect obedience.
+Mal'akheth demanded nothing less.

-None of them looked to be armed, but that didn’t mean much in a situation like this.
+None of them looked to be armed, but that didn't mean much in a situation like this.
 Arthur was already badly injured, and if even one of the cultists in this room was possessed, it would be more than he could handle right now.
+The Ninth Circle was known for keeping "vessels" among their ranks—willing hosts whose bodies had been prepared through years of ritual scarification and psychological conditioning to receive demonic spirits.

 Maybe it would have been better to wait for backup.
 This unsettling ritual was making his skin crawl and sent shivers down his spine.
 His little escapade had gone smoother than he'd ever imagined.
 By now, Frieda would be in the building, and it would only be another ten minutes or so before the other Hunters arrived to deal with this threat.

 His decision was made for him, however, when the girl on the table screamed in agony.
 The combined voices of the cultists rose several octaves and the chanting intensified.
+They'd reached the Ninth Invocation—the final stage.

 Whatever they were doing, Arthur realized, they were almost done.